Uncoupling with Intention: How to End a Relationship with Care and Clarity

 On-and-off relationship patterns

+These dynamics often intensify the attachment bond, which can make the uncoupling process longer and more emotionally complex.
 In these cases, structured support (like therapy) can help you move through the process with more clarity and less re-injury.

-A Note on Safety
+A Quick Note

-Uncoupling Can Still be a Form of Care
+At the End of the Day, Uncoupling Can Still be a Form of Care

-It may not feel like it, but choosing to end a relationship that isn’t working can be an act of care- for both of you.
+It may not feel like it, but choosing to end a relationship that isn’t working can be an act of care for both of you.

 Care that says: